10 common recruitment mistakes employers make (and how to avoid them)

 Promoting and training up your own team members is good for wider morale and team spirit, as it clearly demonstrates career progression and trust.
 It also helps you retain any intellectual capital that you’d lose if the person left.

-We all know the one about the prince or princess who waited for their perfect match and ended up forever spouse-less.
+We all know the story about the prince or princess who waited for their perfect match and ended up forever single.
 It happens in recruiting, too.

 While there is little point in filling a role with someone you don’t expect to succeed, keeping the vacancy open indefinitely can put strain on you, your team, and the company.